fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Requirements
 - Windows 64-bit
-- Java 8 installed (?)
-I tried to make it work without an existing Java installation, might still need it though
+- Java 8 installed (Please download if you don't yet have it: https://www.java.com/en/download/)

 _________________